Gee-Hive/alx-low_level_programming/0x00-hello_world/README.md

-This project is about the very basis of C programming language
+This project is about the very basis of C programming language.
+The awesomeness of C